simbrain/simbraindocs/src/docs/network/updateLogic.md

 - Synapse
 - All Others

-To customize this [custom simulations](simulations) are the easiest way.
+Note that items _within_ [Neuron groups](../neurongroups) and [subnetworks](subnetworks/feedForward.html) are updated in a custom manner specific to the group or network.
+To customize even further [custom simulations](simulations) can be used.

 ### Why Buffering Matters